Long Beach, CA90810

 Property Listings — Long Beach, CA

-As of Aug '25 and according to Realtor.com, the median days on market for a home in Long Beach, CA is 54.
-This is an decrease of -13.0% from last year.
-This indicates that homes are sitting on the market shorter than last year.
-The percentage of listed homes with a reduced price is 38.0%.
-This is a large percentage of inventory, suggesting a lot of supply pressure on home prices.
+As of Oct '25, Realtor.com reports that the median days on market for a home in Long Beach, CA is 71.
+This is a increase of 38.0% from last year, suggesting that homes are sitting on the market longer than last year.
+The percentage of listed homes with a reduced price is 15.0%, representing a small inventory and little supply pressure on home prices.

 MetricZip Code AverageYear over Year % Change